Last Updated: 06.10.2021

 Hey let’s be clear: cheaper doesn’t mean worse.
 If you find what you need in a more affordable pedal, and it sounds good through your gear (and your ear!), everyone wins.
 Here’s the selection of more affordable Uni-Vibe emulations.
 These are mostly not hand-built units, and few feature an expression pedal input.

-Simple 3 knob stompbox with vibe switch and small footprint, the Dunlop JHM3 with Jimi Hendrix’s Picture is a 70th-anniversary limited edition pedal with the same circuit.
+Simple 3 knob stompbox with vibrato switch and small footprint from the company that now owns the Uni-Vibe trademark, the Dunlop JHM3 with Jimi Hendrix’s Picture is a 70th-anniversary limited edition pedal with the same circuit.
 No expression pedal input.

 Digitech Ventura Vibe

 A vibe that can conjure tones past and present, it features stacked tone and drive knobs, adding versatility.
 A toggle switch allows for 3 effect varieties with independent controls.
 It has expression pedal input.

 A small-footprint unit sporting some of the same design features as the original Uni-Vibe, like the sinewave oscillator, bulb, and photocells.
 No expression pedal input.